ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 * [Learn how FeatureBase differs to traditional databases](/docs/concepts/concepts-home)
 * [Learn about data cardinality](/docs/concepts/concepts-home)

+## Sample data

+Part 1 and 2 use the following sample data for examples:

+{% include /concepts/concept-eg-species-table-data.md %}

 ## What is a bitmap index?

 A bitmap index is: